Differential analyser: History

 Research on solutions for differential equations using mechanical devices, discounting planimeters, started at least as early as 1836, when the French physicist Gaspard-Gustave Coriolis designed a mechanical device to integrate differential equations of the first order.

 The first description of a device which could integrate differential equations of any order was published in 1876 by James Thomson, who was born in Belfast in 1822, but lived in Scotland from the age of 10.
 Though Thomson called his device an "integrating machine", it is his description of the device, together with the additional publication in 1876 of two further descriptions by his younger brother, Lord Kelvin, which represents the invention of the differential analyser.

-One of the earliest practical uses of Thomson's concepts was a tide-predicting machine built by Kelvin starting in 1872-3.
+One of the earliest practical uses of Thomson's concepts was a tide-predicting machine built by Kelvin starting in 1872–3.
 On Lord Kelvin's advice, Thomson's integrating machine was later incorporated into a fire-control system for naval gunnery being developed by Arthur Pollen, resulting in an electrically driven, mechanical analogue computer, which was completed by about 1912.
 Italian mathematician Ernesto Pascal also developed integraphs for the mechanical integration of differential equations and published details in 1914.

 However, the first widely practical general-purpose differential analyser was constructed by Harold Locke Hazen and Vannevar Bush at MIT, 1928–1931, comprising six mechanical integrators.
 In the same year, Bush described this machine in a journal article as a "continuous integraph".
 When he published a further article on the device in 1931, he called it a "differential analyzer".
 In this article, Bush stated that "[the] present device incorporates the same basic idea of interconnection of integrating units as did [Lord Kelvin's].
 In detail, however, there is little resemblance to the earlier model."
 According to his 1970 autobiography, Bush was "unaware of Kelvin’s work until after the first differential analyzer was operational."
-Claude Shannon was hired as a research assistant in 1936 to run the differential analyzer in Bush's lab.
+Claude Shannon was hired as a research assistant in 1936 to run the differential analyser in Bush's lab.